-The run chart shows that pre-operative inpatient stays in hospital are generally low and within the trajectory set, with the exception of August 2015 when the rate increased.
+The run chart shows that pre-operative inpatient stays in hospital are generally low. showing a downward trend and within the trajectory set, with the exception of August 2015 when the rate increased.
 This is the only breach of standard recorded since April 2013 and performance has since returned to a normal position.

 Since 15th August 2016, we have continued to ensure we are keeping our preadmission rate to a minimum.
-Preadmissions are based on valid medical or social reasons.
+All preadmissions are based on valid medical or social reasons which meant pre-admission could not be avoided.
 We are also monitoring the impact on theatre start time as a result of no pre-admission and to date there has been no negative impact.